 In general, every table has at least one column that contains unique values called the SQL Server Primary Key column.
 For example, an Employee might have an Employee ID, or Orders have an Order ID column.
 Before we get into the Primary Key example, the following are the list of points you should remember:

-- A table can contain Only one Primary key in SQL Server.
+- A SQL table can contain Only one Primary key.

-- You can’t insert any duplicate content into this columns.
+- Therefore, you can’t insert any duplicate content into these columns.

 - This column doesn’t allow NULL values.
-By default, NOT NULL will be assigned to the these columns, even if you forgot at the time of creation.
+By default, NOT NULL will be assigned to these columns, even if you forgot at the creation time.

 - If you forgot to mention the index as Clustered or Non clustered, then the Database engine will assign clustered index by default.

 Create SQL Primary Key constraint

 CREATE TABLE [CustmerRecords] ( [CustomerKey] [int] NOT NULL PRIMARY KEY, [FirstName] [varchar](50) NOT NULL , [LastName] [varchar](50) NULL, [BirthDate] [date] NULL, [EmailAddress] [nvarchar](50) NULL, [Yearly Income] [money] NULL, [Profession] [nvarchar](100) NULL )

 Let us add Primary Key to the existing table.
-For this, we create a new table
+For this, we create a new.

 CREATE TABLE [CustmerRecords] ( [CustomerKey] [int] NOT NULL, [FirstName] [varchar](50) NOT NULL , [LastName] [varchar](50) NULL, [BirthDate] [date] NULL, [EmailAddress] [nvarchar](50) NULL, [Yearly Income] [money] NULL, [Profession] [nvarchar](100) NULL )

-Now let me add this constraint to the above table.
-For this example, we are using the following Alter Table Statement to alter table content.
+Now let me add this to the above table.
+For this example, we use the following Alter Table Statement to alter table content.
 And then, we used the ADD Constraint statement to add this constraint.

 ALTER TABLE [CustmerRecords] ADD CONSTRAINT PK_CustmerRecords_CustomerKey PRIMARY KEY CLUSTERED (CustomerKey); GO

 Insert rows into the Constraint Column

-Let me insert a few rows to check the functionality.
+Let me insert a few rows to check the functionality of the SQL Server primary key constraint.

 INSERT INTO [dbo].[CustmerRecords] VALUES (1, 'Imran', 'Khan', '10-08-1985', 'email@example.com', 15900, 'Skilled Professional') ,(2, 'Doe', 'Lara', '10-08-1985', 'firstname.lastname@example.org', 15000, 'Management') ,(3, 'Ramesh', 'Kumar', '10-08-1985', 'email@example.com', 65000, 'Professional')

 Let us see the inserted data in the column.

 Insert Duplicate into Constraint Column